netobserv/netobserv.github.io/content/posts/2025-11-10-subnet-labels/index.md

 Often times, people who are installing NetObserv are especially looking for a solution that monitors the traffic from and to the cluster.
 For them, in-cluster traffic monitoring only comes as a secondary consideration.
 NetObserv does not process external traffic in any particular way, by default, internal and external traffic are just regular network traffic, period.

 The eBPF agents know nothing about the network topology.
 They see packets, extract the IP addresses and metadata, do some aggregation, and forward that to `flowlogs-pipeline`.
-They can operate in various contexts, even though we're mostly interested in Kubernetes here, you can run them on your Linux PC if you wish, they're context-agnostic.
+They can operate in various contexts, even though we're mostly interested in Kubernetes here, you can run them on your Linux PC if you wish, they're context-agnostic for everything beyond the host.

 `flowlogs-pipeline` is context-aware, depending on its configuration.
 It's the one that knows about Kubernetes, and it uses that knowledge to enrich the network flows with pod names, namespaces, and so on.